Skip to Main Content

 Schedule a Free Consultation With a Las Vegas Auto Accident Lawyer

-At Ladah Law Firm, our Las Vegas car accident attorney has the professional expertise you can trust.
+At Ladah Injury & Car Accident Lawyers Las Vegas, our Las Vegas car accident attorney has the professional expertise you can trust.
 We have secured more than $200 million in personal injury compensation for our clients.
 If you have any questions about vehicular heatstroke, we can help.
 Give us a phone call today at (702) 252-0055 or connect with our firm online to request your no cost, no commitment case review.
 With a law office in Las Vegas, we represent injured victims in all of Clark County.